Doug Bentley

-Douglas Wagner Bentley (September 3, 1916 – November 24, 1972) was a Canadian ice hockey left winger who played 13 seasons in the National Hockey League (NHL) for the Chicago Black Hawks and New York Rangers as part of a senior and professional career that lasted from 1933 to 1962.
+Douglas Wagner Bentley (September 3, 1916 – November 24, 1972) was a Canadian ice hockey player who was a left winger for 13 seasons in the National Hockey League (NHL) for the Chicago Black Hawks and New York Rangers as part of a senior and professional career that lasted from 1933 to 1962.
 He was named to four NHL All-Star teams in his career and was the scoring leader in points and goals in 1942–43 and again in goals in 1943–44.

 Bentley was one of six hockey playing brothers and at one point played with four of his brothers with the Drumheller Miners of the Alberta Senior Hockey League.
 He made NHL history when he played on the league's first all-brother line with Max and Reg in 1943.
 Injuries forced him out of the NHL in 1951, but he returned in 1953–54 to play one last season for the Rangers with Max.
 He spent several seasons as a player-coach for the Saskatoon Quakers, leading the team to the Pacific Coast Hockey League championship in 1952.
 Bentley was inducted into the Hockey Hall of Fame in 1964.